Ron Zook: 2011 season

 As the 2011 season begun, the Illini were picked by most experts to finish near the bottom of the newly formed Leaders Division.
 However, Illinois got off to one of their best starts in history by winning their first six games.
 After taking care of Arkansas State, 33–15, and blasting South Dakota State, 56–3, the Fighting Illini won a trio of home games by a margin of a field goal over 22nd-ranked Arizona State (17–14), Western Michigan (23–20), and Northwestern (38–35) in a game in which Illinois rallied from a 28–10 deficit in the second half.

 After defeating Indiana 41–20 in Illinois' first road game of the season, the Illini were 6–0 for the first time since 1951 and they climbed to 15th in the Coaches' Poll and 16th in the AP Poll.
 However, the Illini lost 17–7 to Ohio State and the season seemed headed towards a downward spiral as Illinois lost a pair of close road games at Purdue (21–14) and Penn State (10–7).
 Illinois returned home and lost to Michigan, 31–14.

 On the Tuesday before the Wisconsin game, Zook opened his weekly press conference by warning the reporters not to ask questions about his job status.
 When reporter Shannon Ryan of the Chicago Tribune asked Zook if he had talked to his players about the rumors pertaining to his future, he walked out of the press conference.
 The Illini went on to lose to Wisconsin, 28–17, and finished the regular season with a 27–7 loss to Minnesota.
 With the loss to the Golden Gophers, Illinois became the first team in NCAA Division I FBS history to start a season 6–0, and end it at 6–6.

 Zook was fired on November 27, 2011.
 His final record at Illinois was 34–51.
-The Illini did receive a bowl invitation and they defeated UCLA in the Kraft Fight Hunger Bowl.
-It was first time in school history that the football team won back-to-back bowl games.
+The Illini received a bowl invitation, and they defeated UCLA in the Kraft Fight Hunger Bowl.
+It was the first time in school history that the football team won back-to-back bowl games.